apache/incubator-teaclave/docs/faq.md

 # FAQs in Build and Run

-## Why did I ... ?

-If you see any error during compilation or execution, please first of all double check if you have done ``. ./environment`` or ``source ./environment``.
-This is a must before doing anything.

-If problem persists, please try ``make clean && make`` to see if situation changes.

 ## Why did I see ``SGX launch check failed: ias_spid.txt or ias_key.txt does NOT exist``?

 Because the Intel Attestation Service (IAS) requires mutual authentication in